alexfernandez/alexfernandez.github.io/2017/origins-language.md

 At this point we cannot yet speak about words, since there is no language system.
+Each sound is uttered individually, making its own "sentence".
+Of course,
+where there are no words there can be no proper sentences.

 ### Single Consonants

 The first organization of language must have involved single consonants.
+At this point these consonants can be combined into sentences, making them basic building elements in a very simplistic sentences.

 The problem of single consonants is that there are not many of them.
+The number of simple, distinct sounds that can be uttered separately, without combining with others and without significant mixing, is limited.
+This number has probably changed with time.

 Modern languages can have as much as
 87 consonants for [Taa](https://en.wikipedia.org/wiki/Taa_language),
 about 80 for